 Buy eight smoked peppered mackerel fillets for £18 from Donald Russell

 Virgin Wines recommends the Pierre Chainier 1749 Selection Sauvignon Blanc 2012 – its bright, crisp and lively notes cut through the creaminess of the pâté perfectly.
-This wine is available in the AA Summer Essentials Mixed Selection – Rewards members save more than £64.
+This wine is available in the AA Summer Essentials Mixed Selection – AA members save more than £64.

 For the flatbreads:

 To peel the tomatoes, cut a small cross in one end.
 Put in a bowl of boiling water for 45 seconds, then remove, plunge into cold water, and peel off the skins.